Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 Brexit difficulties also are why May is nearing the end of her premiership and a leadership contest is underway within the Conservative Party to replace her.

 Trump hasn't been shy before and during his visit about expressing his thoughts about a successor.
-He spoke by phone with former Foreign Secretary Boris Johnson and said on Tuesday he thought Johnson "would do a good job."
+He spoke by phone with former Foreign Secretary Boris Johnson and said on Tuesday that he thought Johnson "would do a good job."

-The leader of the Labor Party, meanwhile, Jeremy Corbyn, wanted to meet with Trump, but the president declined, Trump said.
+The leader of the Labor Party, Jeremy Corbyn, wanted to meet with Trump, but the president declined, Trump said.
 It wasn't immediately clear whether that was correct.

 Corbyn has faulted Trump for his political positions and his criticism of British political figures.
 He also declined to attend the state dinner for Trump at Buckingham Palace given by Queen Elizabeth II on Monday evening.